 Option 6: Adhesive Removal Swabs

-This may seem a little strange, but using medical adhesive removal swabs are a great option for stubborn stickers.
-Find them in the dressings section of your local chemist!
+This may seem a little strange, but using medical adhesive removal swabs is a great option for stubborn stickers.
+Find them in the dressings section of your local chemist.

 Option 7: Razor Blade

 Last, but certainly not least, use a razor blade (carefully) to remove a sticker but, beware, this can scratch any tinting you may have on your windows or doors.